dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 }
 {% endprettify %}

+One common reason that fields are *not* initialized at the declaration is because they need to reference `this` or call methods on the containing instance.
+However, if the field is marked `late`, then the initializer *can* access `this`.
+In cases where the initialization doesn't depend on constructor parameters, you may be able to move the initialization to the field's declaration.
+That doesn't necessarily mean you *should* use `late` just to be able to initialize at the declaration.
+But if you want the field to be `late`, it gives you additional flexibility.

 Of course, if a field depends on constructor parameters, or is initialized differently by different constructors, then this guideline does not apply.